 You’ve come to the sad decision to give up your dog.
 Now what?

 - Contact the person you obtained the dog from.
 Reputable breeders, shelters, and rescue groups will take back dogs that have been adopted from them.

 - Ask if family or friends will take the dog.

 Always screen potential adopters, meet the entire family and visit their home.
 Don't post on craigslist and do collect a rehoming fee (this discourages people looking for free dogs for fighting or medical research).

 - Be a purebred German Shorthaired Pointer, or mix that is mostly GSP

 - Be spayed or neutered at the time of rehoming

 - Live in California or an adjacent area.
 Other areas?
 Contact National GSP Rescue.

-To post your German Shorthaired Pointer (GSP) with us:
+To rehome your German Shorthaired Pointer (GSP) with us:

-IMPORTANT: Photos must be included to be considered for assistance with rehoming your dog.
-If the images do not upload, please email them to us.
+Photo(s) must be included to be considered for assistance with rehoming your dog.

 3) Interview potential adopters and place your dog into a new home.